AckerlyXu/heima/articles/active-directory/active-directory-aadconnect-sso.md

-<properties
+---
-    pageTitle="Azure AD Connect: Single Sign-on | Azure" description="This topic provides you with the information you need to know about how single sign on from an on-premises Active Directory (AD) to cloud-based Azure Active Directory (Azure AD) and connected services." services="active-directory"
+title: Azure AD Connect: Single Sign-on | Azure
+description: This topic provides you with the information you need to know about how single sign on from an on-premises Active Directory (AD) to cloud-based Azure Active Directory (Azure AD) and connected services.
+services: active-directory
-    keywords="what is Azure AD Connect, install Active Directory, required components for Azure AD, SSO, Single Sign-on" documentationcenter=""
+keywords: what is Azure AD Connect, install Active Directory, required components for Azure AD, SSO, Single Sign-on
-    author="billmath"
-    manager="femila"
-    ms.assetid="9f994aca-6088-40f5-b2cc-c753a4f41da7"
-    ms.service="active-directory"
-    ms.workload="identity"
-    ms.tgt_pltfrm="na"
-    ms.devlang="na"
-    ms.topic="article"
-    ms.date="02/15/2017"
-    ms.author="billmath" />
+documentationcenter: ''
+author: billmath
+manager: femila
+ms.assetid: 9f994aca-6088-40f5-b2cc-c753a4f41da7
+ms.service: active-directory
+ms.workload: identity
+ms.tgt_pltfrm: na
+ms.devlang: na
+ms.topic: article
+ms.date: 02/15/2017
+ms.author: billmath
+---

 # What is Single Sign On (SSO) (preview)
-Single sign-on is an option that can be enabled in Azure Active Directory Connect with either [Password synchronization](/documentation/articles/active-directory-aadconnectsync-implement-password-synchronization/) or [Pass-through authentication](/documentation/articles/active-directory-aadconnect-pass-through-authentication/).
+Single sign-on is an option that can be enabled in Azure Active Directory Connect with either [Password synchronization](./active-directory-aadconnectsync-implement-password-synchronization.md) or [Pass-through authentication](./active-directory-aadconnect-pass-through-authentication.md).
 When enabled, users only need to type their username and do not need to type their password to sign in to Azure Active Directory (Azure AD) or other cloud services when they are on their corporate machines and connected on the corporate network.

 ![Single sign-on](./media/active-directory-aadconnect-sso/sso1.png)